-RADiate provides subsidised inclusive dance classes with specialised Dance Artists, to children with additional learning needs in primary schools.
-The programme works with young people on the autism spectrum, behavioural and emotional social difficulties, and those with learning difficulties.
+RADiate provides subsidised inclusive dance classes with specialised Dance Artists, to children with additional learning needs.
+The programme works with children and young people on the autism spectrum, those with behavioural, emotional or social difficulties, and those with learning difficulties.
 This includes children with PMLD, with medical conditions and those who are non-verbal.
 RADiate sessions take place in both mainstream and SEND focused Primary schools, and at the RAD headquarters.

-The sessions engage young people through dance, movement, music and sensory props to develop their physicality and boost their self-esteem.
-Each session is created to respond to the young people participating and the Dance Artist leading the lesson works to engage and encourage pupils using ideas based on class topics or led by the participant’s interests.
+RADiate sessions aim to engage children and young people through dance, movement, music and sensory props, and to develop their physicality and boost their self-esteem.
+Each session is created to respond to the individual needs of the children.
+The Dance Artist works alongside the school staff to engage and encourage each child using ideas based on class topics, or led by their interests.

 - working in partnership with the school staff to ensure that children make progress at their own pace in a supportive and motivational environment.

-Many of the children find it difficult to engage in group activities.
-RADiate tutors are experienced in using activities that will attract the children into the group so that taking part becomes a fun experience.
-This is done in close collaboration with the staff at each school.
+Many of the children find it difficult to engage in group activities., however RADiate Dance Artists are experienced in using activities that will attract the children into the group, so that taking part becomes a fun experience.
+This is done in close collaboration with each school.

-- the use of Makaton signing, to support language skills
+- the use of Makaton signing to support their language skills

-- weekly classes, which give children the opportunity to make gradual progress within the routine and structure of the class.
+- weekly classes that provide the opportunity to make gradual progress within the routine and structure of the class